 – by Alexa Brosius and Melanie Oehlenbach

 - Keep Your Houseplants Alive: 10 Tips for Healthy Indoor Plants

 - Growing Mint: Mint Plant Care in your Garden or Kitchen

 - Benefits of Ginger: Uses, Health Effects and Recipes

-This article was translated from German into English: Essbare Blüten: mehr als ein Augenschmaus** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated from German into English: Essbare Blüten: mehr als ein Augenschmaus** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.